TypeStrong/grunt-ts/README.md

 true | false (default)
 ````

-Emit design-type metadata for decorated declarations in source.
+Set to true to pass `--emitDecoratorMetadata` to the compiler.
+If set to true, TypeScript will emit type information about type and parameter decorators, so it's available at runtime.

+Used by tools like [Angular](https://angular.io/).
+You will probably need to import the [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) package in your app when using this feature.

 This is only available in TypeScript 1.5 and higher.
-Will automatically enable `experimentalDecorators`.
+If enabled, will automatically enable `experimentalDecorators`

 ````javascript
 grunt.initConfig({